 Follow us on FACEBOOK, PINTEREST, and INSTAGRAM for even more tasty keto-friendly recipes!

 - 2 tablespoon oil

 - 1 medium green pepper seeded and cut into strips

 - 2 cups cooked shredded chicken

 - 1 tablespoon coconut aminos or soy sauce or tamari

 - Heat oil in pan, stir-fry garlic, pepper, and ginger for 1 minute.

 - Add chicken and stir fry for about 2 minutes more.

-- Stir in the vinegar and salt and stir-fry for 30 seconds more.
+- Stir in the coconut aminos (or soy sauce) and salt and stir-fry for 30 seconds more.